ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 This function can be used for tokens that have transfer or storage fees.
-When a token has such fees we cannot rely on the `removeLiquidity` function to tell us how much of the token we withdraw, so we need to withdraw first and then get the balance.
+When a token has such fees we cannot rely on the `removeLiquidity` function to tell us how much of the token we get back, so we need to withdraw first and then get the balance.

-Note: I'm not sure why this function exists, because Uniswap v.
-2 liquidity tokens do not have such fees.

 ```solidity